Gespinoza10/Chime_Case_Study/README.md

 * Unlike traditional banking  **Chime** does not have any physical branches, or tellers.

-* Opening a checking account is as easy as visiting **Chime's** online website by desktop or mobile phone and creating an account that should take about 2 minutes.
+* Opening a checking account is as easy as visiting **Chime's** online website by desktop or mobile phone and creating an account, the process should take about 2 minutes.

-* Access to  your *account balance*, *transaction records*, *account security options* instantly after creating an account and downloading the **Chime App**.
+* Access your *account balance*, *transaction records*, *account security options* instantly after creating an account and downloading the **Chime App**.

 * The company's intended customers are young adults with an income of **$35,000** to **$70,000** a year, who don't want to be charged the traditional banking fees.

 * They offer **checking accounts** with no minimum balance, **early wage access**, a **Spot Me** *feature* launched in September 2019, and a **Credit Builder** *feature* launched in June 2020.

-* With a people's first approach **Chime** takes pride on not making any profit on their custumers.
+* With a people's first approach **Chime** takes pride in not making any profit on their customers.

 #### In Chime we trust